Glossary of common terms

 Pansexual: an individual whose sexual and/or romantic attraction to others is not restricted by gender.
 A pansexual may be sexually and/or romantically attracted to any person, regardless of their gender identity.

 Homonormativity: a term that describes the privileging of certain people or relationships within the queer community (usually cisgendered, white, gay men).
-This term also refers to the assumption that LGBTIQ+ people will conform to mainstream, heterosexual culture, for example by adopting the idea that marriage and monogamy are natural and normal.
+This term also refers to the assumption that LGBTIQA+ people will conform to mainstream, heterosexual culture; for example, by adopting the idea that marriage and monogamy are natural and normal.

-Misgendering is an occurrence where a person is described or addressed using language that does not match their gender identity (National LGBT Health Alliance, 2013b).
+Misgendering: an occurrence where a person is described or addressed using language that does not match their gender identity (GLHV, 2016).
 This can include the incorrect use of pronouns (she/he/they), familial titles (father, sister, uncle) and, at times, other words that traditionally have gendered applications (pretty, handsome, etc.).
 It is best to ask a person, at a relevant moment, what words they like to use.

-There is significant difference within LGBTIQ+ communities.
-Having an understanding of LGBTIQ+ terminology and using language that is inclusive demonstrates respect and recognition for how people describe their own genders, bodies and relationships (National LGBTI Health Alliance, 2013b).
+There is significant difference within LGBTIQA+ communities.
+Having an understanding of LGBTIQA+ terminology and using language that is inclusive demonstrates respect and recognition for how people describe their own genders, bodies and relationships (National LGBTI Health Alliance, 2013b).
 Inclusive language also makes people feel welcome in organisations including schools, workplaces and services.
+It is worth noting that considerable debate around language and terminology can exist within and outside LGBTIQA+ communities (GLHV, 2016).
 Further reading and resources are listed below.

 Writing themselves in 3: The third national study of the sexual health and wellbeing of same sex attracted and gender questioning young people.
 Australian Research Centre in Sex, Health and Society.